 Transport Protocol

 The communication between the TS and SUT uses UDP protocol messages flowing via IPv4-based link.
+The IP addresses for TS and SUT can be selected from the following ranges:

+Testing System: 192.168.23.1 … 192.168.23.127, subnet 255.255.255.0

+SUT: 192.168.23.128 … 192.168.23.254, subnet 255.255.255.0

-In order to initiate the connection, the TS sends the initial Request message to a pre-defined UDP destination port (defaultTCIAPort), which the SUT opens to listen for incoming messages.
-When the SUT receives Request.SetInitialState or Request.RequestDeviceAvailability messages from the TS, it saves the UDP source port of this request as defaultTSPort.
-The SUT uses this port to send Response, ResponseInfo messages as well as unsolicited Indication and Exception messages.
-The TS uses the defaultTSPort to receive messages from the SUT.
+In order to initiate the connection, the TS sends the initial Request message to a pre-defined UDP destination port (defaultTCIAPort = 13001), which the SUT opens to listen for incoming messages.
+When the SUT receives the first Request message from the TS, it saves the UDP source port of this request as defaultTSPort.
+The SUT uses the defaultTSPort UDP port to send Response, ResponseInfo messages as well as unsolicited Indication and Exception messages.

+The TS must keep the defaultTSPort unchanged during continuous testing sequence until the TS and/or the SUT is reset, test sequence is interrupted, or another similar event takes place.
+When the testing is resumed, the previously described process is repeated: the SUT waits for the initial Request message on the defaultTCIAPort, stores the source port as the defaultTSPort and sends the response back to the defaultTCIAPort.

+The SUT can receive the initial Request message of type SetInitialState, or RequestSutAvailability.
+The latter case will apply when the SUT is recovering from the previously received requests for Shutdown or Restart.
+The TS may also start the test execution with the SetTestId.

 Table 1 TS and SUT default UDP ports configuration